marbl/canu/documentation/source/tutorial.rst

    covStat
       The log of the ratio of the contig being unique versus being two-copy, based on the read arrival rate.
 Positive values indicate more likely to be unique, while negative values indicate more likely to be repetitive.
 See `Footnote 24 <http://science.sciencemag.org/content/287/5461/2196.full#ref-24>`_ in `Myers et al., A Whole-Genome Assembly of Drosophila <http://science.sciencemag.org/content/287/5461/2196.full>`_.

-   gappedBases
-      If yes, the sequence includes all gaps in the multialignment.

    class
       Type of sequence.
 Unassembled sequences are primarily low-coverage sequences spanned by a single read.